-Impatient Treatment: Impatient treatment provides an intensive structured support system and schedule to an individual struggling with addiction.
-The days are spent in group and individual sessions completely focused on rehabilitation and change.
-This may be an option for individuals who lack restraint and control is going to the casino.
+Inpatient Treatment: Inpatient treatment provides an intensive, structured support system and schedule to an individual struggling with addiction.
+The days are spent in group and individual sessions entirely focused on rehabilitation and change.
+This may be an option for individuals who lack restraint and control.

 Outpatient Treatment: Individuals still attend both group and individual therapy sessions either in the morning or evening for up to 6 hours daily while still reading at home.
 The outpatient treatment produces structure and support to an individual while still allowing them to participate in regular daily activities and responsibilities such as work and school.

 Therapy: Cognitive Behavioral Therapy and other forms of talk therapy can help individuals identify triggers, negative patterns of thinking and behavior, as well as other underlying issues that may have led to their addictive behavior.

 Medications: Mood Stabilizers and anti-depressants may reduce the appearance of erratic behaviors and lack of impulse control in those struggling with addiction.
 Consult a psychiatrist to better understand what medication may be helpful for you.